High Lane (film): Plot

 Chloé and Guillaume, shackled to the wall in the basement, hear Anton eviscerate the corpses of Fred and Karine.
 Though Chloé is close to escaping from the shackles, Anton returns and takes her upstairs to kill her.
 Meanwhile, Loïc's flare dies and he reluctantly returns to the cabin.
 Guillaume, fighting to save Chloé, escapes his bonds and yells through the basement trapdoor for Chloé to call the poacher Anton.
 The poacher pauses, and Loïc appears to attack Anton.
 An enraged Anton chases a fleeing Loïc, giving Chloé enough time to escape and free Guillaume.
 Guillaume wants to escape to the nearby cable, but Chloé insists on saving Loïc.

 Anton chases Loïc with a crossbow and shoots Loïc in the leg, but Loïc fights Anton, stabbing him and hitting him with a rock several times, though he flees to the cable before killing him.
 However, he misjudges the distance and ends up on the wrong cliff, and in escaping Anton climbs down an unstable cliffside ladder.
 Loïc calls for help, and Chloé and Guillaume arrive.
 Guillaume initially tries to pull him up, but is overcome by hatred and anger from Loïc trapping him in Anton's house, and lets him fall to his death off the cliffside.
-Guillaume tells Chloé that he had slipped and the two embrace; however, it's cut short when Anton shoots a crossbow arrow through Guillaume's head, killing him.
+Guillaume tells Chloé that he had slipped and the two embrace; however, it is cut short when Anton shoots a crossbow arrow through Guillaume's head, killing him.

-Chloé charges at Anton with a knife and attacks him.
+An enraged Chloé charges at Anton with a knife and attacks him.
 The two fight, but Anton gains the upper hand and begins to beat her.
 Chloé says his name, making him pause once more, and she cuts his neck with the knife.
 Though she has an opening to kill him, a flashback to her dead patient makes her realize that she cannot do it.
 Leaving him to die, Chloé escapes to the cable and in tearful joy begins the descent to safety.
 However, she leaves her knife behind, and Anton takes it up and goes to the cable in a fit of rage.
 The last shot is of Chloé traveling down the cable, and a loud snap is heard before the film cuts to black, implying that Anton managed to cut the cable.
-The film ends with the note that only Loïc's body was found; Fred, Karine, Guillaume and Chloé remain missing, and a boy named Anton, kidnapped at the age of five, also remains missing: countless people go missing in the Balkans every year.
+The film ends with the note that only chloe was escaped and Loïc's body was found; Fred, Karine, Guillaume, Chloé escaped, and a mental named Anton also killed by chloe, : countless people go missing in the Balkans past every year.